A Survey on Decentralized Federated Learning: Introduction

 \section{Introduction}

 The last decade has witnessed incredible advances in machine learning (ML) and artificial intelligence (AI), which in turn have led to the pervasive application of such techniques across several domains.
 For example, ML/AI solutions are nowadays successfully used to solve complex tasks in natural language processing (NLP), computer vision, finance, and healthcare, to name a few.
-One of the most remarkable successes of ML/AI is undoubtedly represented by the most recent generative large language models (LLMs), such as ChatGPT and GPT-4~\cite{openai2023gpt4}, as well as text-to-image generators like DALL-E 2~\cite{ramesh2022hierarchical}, and Midjourney~\cite{Oppenlaender_2022}.
+One of the most remarkable successes of ML/AI is undoubtedly represented by recent \textit{multimodal} large language models (LLMs), such as GPT-4o~\cite{openai2024gpt4o_systemcard} and Gemini 1.5~\cite{geminiteam2024gemini15unlockingmultimodal}, as well as generative systems for rich media, including text-to-image models such as DALL-E 3~\cite{openai2023dalle3systemcard} and large-scale video generation models such as Sora~\cite{openai2024sora_systemcard}.
 These tools have raised the bar of human-to-machine interaction to a \textit{new} level, unforeseeable only a few years ago.